tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 - conversions to various collection types, like `toList`, `toSet`;
 - `first`, `last`, `single` to retrieve the first, last or single value emitted;
 - `reduce` to perform some kind of operation over all items, reducing them to a single one;
-- `fold` to perform some kind of operation over all items, starting from an initial value, accumulating a result;
+- `fold` to perform some kind of operation over all items, starting from an initial value, accumulating a result.

 <--->

 *Flows combining operators*:

 - `merge` to combine multiple flows into a single one, emitting values from all of them;
-- `zip`
+- `zip` combines the corresponding values of two flows;
-- `combine`
-- `flatMapConcat` / `flatMapMerge` to transform each value into a flow and then concatenate/merge them;
+- `flatMapConcat` / `flatMapMerge` to transform each value into a flow and then concatenate/merge them.

 {{< /columns >}}